max-muoto/typing-deprecated-pep/spec.md

 ```

 Whereas with `warnings.deprecated` you have to pass in the `stacklevel` in the decorator itself, it being determined at initialization, instead of it having it be determined at runtime.

+Libraries with their own custom deprecator decorators, could benefit from a standardized way of an easier way of utilizing their pre-existing deprecators, and having them be picked up by type-checkers.

 ### Deprecating parameters